alandmoore/wcgbrowser/README.rst

     python browser.py

-The --help switch should give you an up-to-date summary of the available command-line switches, but here are a few important ones:
+At a minimum, you need to specify a "start url" using either the config file or the "-l" switch, or else the browser isn't much use.
+Advanced configuration is probably best done in the configuration file, but many basic features can be enabled or disabled at the command line using these switches:

 ====================    =====================================================================================================================================
  Switch                 Description
 ====================    =====================================================================================================================================
+--debug_log             Send debugging output to specified file --size                  Set the initial window size as "<width>x<height>" (e.g. "800x600") or just "max" for maximized -c, --config-file       Specify a configuration file to use -d, --debug             Provide debugging output to stdout -e, --allow_external    Allow the browser to open content in external programs via MIME type -f, --fullscreen        Makes the window fill the screen, no window decorations -g, --allow_plugins     Allow the use of plugins like Flash, Java, etc.
--l, --url               The "start location" for the browser.
+-h, --help              Show quick help on command line syntax -i, --icon-theme        The icon theme to use.
+You'll need to install these themes yourself -l, --url               The "start location" for the browser.
 This is the initial URL it will load, and where it will return when reset.
--f, --fullscreen        Makes the window fill the screen, no window decorations -n, --no-navigation     Turn off the navigation panel (back, forward, home, shortcuts, etc).
+-n, --no-navigation     Turn off the navigation panel (back, forward, home, shortcuts, etc).
 Make sure your actual web application is fully navigable!
+-p, --popups            Enable the creation of new windows when a link is clicked that opens in a new window, or javascript tries to open a window
--c, --config-file       Specify a configuration file to use -d, --debug             Provide debugging output to stdout --debug_log             Send debugging output to specified file -t, --timeout           The timeout for the inactivity monitor.
-After this many seconds of inactivity, reset the browser -i, --icon-theme        The icon theme to use.
-You'll need to install these themes yourself -z, --zoom              The default zoom factor for content.
+-t, --timeout           The timeout for the inactivity monitor.
+After this many seconds of inactivity, reset the browser -u, --user	        Set the default username to be sent when a site requests authentication -w, --password	        Set the default password to be sent when a site requests authentication -z, --zoom              The default zoom factor for content.
 0 ignores this.
 1 is default, 2 would be double size, 0.5 would be half-size, etc.
--p, --popups            Enable the creation of new windows when a link is clicked that opens in a new window, or javascript tries to open a window
--u, --user	        Set the default username to be sent when a site requests authentication -w, --password	        Set the default password to be sent when a site requests authentication -e, --allow_external    Allow the browser to open content in external programs via MIME type -g, --allow_plugins     Allow the use of plugins like Flash, Java, etc.
---size                  Set the initial window size as "<width>x<height>" (e.g. "800x600") or just "max" for maximized
 ====================    =====================================================================================================================================

 Wcgbrowser also accepts the built-in qt command-line arguments, which provide some low-level overrides.
-Documentation of these switches can be found at `http://doc.qt.digia.com/qt/qapplication.html#QApplication`_.
+Documentation of these switches can be found at http://doc.qt.digia.com/qt/qapplication.html#QApplication.

 Configuration File
 ==================